Sphereon-Opensource/did-uni-client/README.md

 [![CI](https://github.com/Sphereon-Opensource/did-uni-client/actions/workflows/main.yml/badge.svg)](https://github.com/Sphereon-Opensource/did-uni-client/actions/workflows/main.yml)

 ### Did-uni-client
-The did-uni-client is a library to call a universal registrar (e.g. https://uniregistrar.io) to create, update and deactivate decentralized identifiers.
+The did-uni-client is a library to call a universal registrar (e.g. https://uniregistrar.io) to create, update and deactivate decentralized identifiers (DIDs).
-And to call a universal resolver (e.g. https://dev.uniresolver.io) to resolve decentralized identifiers to did documents.
+And to call a universal resolver (e.g. https://dev.uniresolver.io) to resolve decentralized identifiers to DID Documents.
 It is written in Typescript and can be compiled to any target JavaScript version.

 ### Supported actions
  * Creating a decentralized identifier (DID).